 What does dollarization mean for Rio rents?

 It is the term residents use for the way tourism, foreign buyers and remote workers earning in hard currency are reshaping the housing market.
-Their spending power, far above local wages, pushes prices toward what international visitors will pay, pricing many Brazilians out of the most desirable neighbourhoods.
+Their spending power, far above local wages, pushes prices toward what international visitors will pay, pricing many Brazilians out.

 Where are priced-out residents going?